 - Congenital and Hereditary Neurological Disorders

 Detailed information on the most common congenital and hereditary disorders in children

-Craniosynostosis is a condition in which the fibrous joints between the skull’s bony plates close too early, causing problems with normal brain and skull growth.
+Craniosynostosis is a condition where one or more of the bones of the skull close too early.
+This can cause problems with normal brain and skull growth.

 - Diagnostic Tests for Neurological Disorders in Children

 Detailed information on the most common diagnostic tests for neurological disorders in children

 An electroencephalogram (EEG) is a test that measures the electrical activity in the brain.
 An EEG measures brain waves through small button electrodes that are placed on your child's scalp.

 - Encephalitis in Children